snowch/learn-apache-spark-internals/README.md

 ## Pre-requisites

- - You have installed Scala IDE: http://scala-ide.org/
+ - You have installed Scala IDE 4.5: http://scala-ide.org/
  - You have some experience of using spark via the spark APIs
  - You have at least a basic knowledge of scala and keen to learn more as you go